 Talk about their interests and things they enjoy.

 Encourage your child to look for numbers and words in their local environment e.g. door numbers, bus numbers, shop names and food labels.

 If you would like to bring in any creative models, paintings or drawings, we would be happy to display them in the classroom to celebrate your child’s achievements.

 Encourage your child to be independent when putting on their coats and shoes and when going to the toilet.

 When your child begins Nursery they will be invited in for a short stay and play without a parent or carer.
 Over time the amount of time at Nursery will increase.
 In order for your child to be full time at Nursery they will need to 1.
 Separate from carer easily.
 2. Move independently around the playground and class (both indoor and outdoor areas).
 3. Stay awake and energetic throughout the session.
 4. Cope with changes of adults in the classroom without distress.
 5. Stay within set boundaries of the playground and class (both indoor and outdoor areas).
 6. Behave appropriately (and non-aggressively) for the majority of time.
 7. Manage their own personal hygiene.
 This area can be supported for children with significant developmental delay.

-If you feel you and your child need more help or support with any of these areas there are some booklets at the bottom of the page.
+If you feel you and your child need more help or support with any of these areas there are some booklets that you can download.
 It is important that we are all working together to make sure your child is happy and achieves at Crumpsall Lane Primary School.
-If you have any concerns please contact your GP or Health Visitor.